ABOUT ME

 Life away from photography

-I live in Melbourne with my husband Cris, and our sweet 12 year-old Golden Retriever, Ollie.
-Ollie survives his sister Scout, our dearly beloved Goldie who we tragically lost in 2021, when she was the same age.
+I live in Melbourne with my husband Cris, and our sweet 13 year-old Golden Retriever, Ollie.
+Ollie survives his sister Scout, our dearly beloved 12-year old Goldie who we tragically lost in 2021.
 Cris and I are huge dog (and animal) lovers and a big part of our life revolves around our fur baby.
 In his younger days, Ollie (and Scout) would often join us in our outdoor activities.
 These days, he'd struggle to keep up with us on our adventures, which largely involves camping, hiking and of course, photography!

 Professionally, I’m a practising lawyer and have been specialising in tax and revenue law for almost 14 years.
 It’s probably fair to say that my academic upbringing and training to think critically and technically analyse words is a world away from the creative and visual skills needed to be a good photographer!
 But perhaps that is also a reason why I've found photography to be so liberating and therapeutic.
 Lost in my own world and losing track of time when I’m out in the field or editing in post has definitely given me much reprieve from the stresses of my high-pressure corporate career.